Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </tbody>
 </table> <br>

 <p> Kriging yields optimal results when the data adheres to a normal distribution.
 To evaluate the drought anomaly data for June 1999, a normal QQ plot was generated (Figure 4).
 This QQ plot reveals a noticeable curvature on the right side, indicating some degree of skewness.
-However, given the context of this study, the June 1999 drought anomaly values are expected to be compatible with ordinary kriging interpolation methods.
-In contrast, if these skewness and kurtosis values were present in a dataset related to critical resource mining, additional measures would be necessary to ensure the accuracy of the analysis. </p> <br>
+However, given the context of this study, the June 1999 drought anomaly values are expected to be compatible with ordinary kriging interpolation methods.  </p> <br>

 <figure>